bramanda48/docker-mailserver-webapi/README.md

 ## Installation & Usage

-1. Create new file user-patches.sh in config folder
+1. Create new file user-patches.sh in config folder.
-2. Add this script inside user-patches.sh
+2. Add this script inside user-patches.sh.
    ```bash
     curl -fsSL https://raw.githubusercontent.com/bramanda48/docker-mailserver-webapi/master/scripts/user-patches.sh | bash
    ```
+3. By default, this application will run on port 3000.
+You need to add the port to docker-compose.yml.
-3. Redeploy the container
+4. Redeploy the container.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/bramanda48/docker-mailserver-webapi/blob/master/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/bramanda48/docker-mailserver-webapi/blob/master/LICENSE.md) file for details.

 ## Acknowledgments

 Inspiration, code snippets, icon, etc.
-* [Docker Mailserver](https://github.com/docker-mailserver/docker-mailserver) by The Docker Mailserver Organization & Contributors
+* [Docker Mailserver](https://github.com/docker-mailserver/docker-mailserver) by The Docker Mailserver Organization & Contributors.